catid/fp61/README.md

 # Fp61
-## Finite field arithmetic modulo 2^61-1 in C++
+## Finite field arithmetic modulo Mersenne prime p = 2^61-1 in C++

-Integer Arithmetic Modulo Mersenne Prime 2^61-1 in C++

-This software implements arithmetic modulo the Mersenne prime p = 2^61-1.

-It takes advantage of the commonly available fast 64x64->128 multiplier to accelerate finite (base) field arithmetic.
+This software takes advantage of the commonly available fast 64x64->128 multiplier to accelerate finite (base) field arithmetic.
 So it runs a lot faster when built into a 64-bit executable.